prof-rossetti/flask-firebase-template-2022/README.md

 ### Google Cloud Project

-Visit the [Google Cloud Console](https://console.cloud.google.com). **Create a new project**, and name it.
+Visit the [Google Cloud Console](https://console.cloud.google.com).
+Create a new project, and name it.
 After it is created, select it from the project selection dropdown menu.

 ### Google OAuth Client